SillyTavern/SillyTavern-Docs/Usage/Core Concepts/groupchats.md

 #### Force Talk

-The speech bubble icon icon next to the character avatar in the group chat menu will trigger a reply from a particular character.
+The speech bubble icon next to the character avatar in the group chat menu will trigger a reply only from a particular character, bypassing the reply order strategy.
+It will work even if the group member is muted.

 #### Auto-mode